 Would you like to run some test payments for your Square integration before publishing your payment form?
 By turning on Test Mode in your WPForms payments settings, you can easily try out Square payments on your site before making them available to your users.

-In this tutorial, we’ll show you how to test your Square payments in WPForms.
+This tutorial will show you how to test your Square payments in WPForms.

 Requirements: You will need a Pro license level or higher to access the Square addon.